 Your research for a water softener will show two types of water softeners, those that don’t use salt and those that do.
 Salt free water softeners employ a variety of methods or technologies to soften water.
 Salt-based water softeners are based on the science of ion exchange.

 Search the term “salt free water softener” and you will find many different choices based upon different technologies.
 Salt free water softener technologies include chemical and physical processes.
 Chemical salt free softeners add a chemical to soften water.
 Physical salt free softeners use an electrical or magnetic force, nucleation assisted crystallization and membrane separation to soften water.
 It is easy to be confused as it seems all claim to be the best, number one or bestselling softener.

-Why is a smaller water softener important?
+Why is water softener size important?

-Debbie told her story before she new I was in the water treatment business and build salt free water softeners that are much smaller than her old softener and don;t take up any floor space because they hang on the wall.
-Debbie and Frank bought the ICS-STP a PolyHalt® salt free ion bond softener with integrated sediment and chlorine filters and now have better water than they ever had with the old salt-based softener and Frank’s dream pickup is protected without having to move to a house with a bigger garage.
+Debbie told her story before she new I was in the water treatment business and build salt free water softeners that are much smaller than her old softener and don't take up any floor space because they hang on the wall.
+Debbie and Frank bought the ICS-STP a PolyHalt® salt free ion bond softener with integrated sediment and chlorine filters and now have better water than they ever had with the old salt-based softener and Frank's dream pickup is protected without having to move to a house with a bigger garage.

 Softening without salt using PolyHalt® ion bond technology